IODD TRIM Tool

 ### Key Features

-* **3-Step TRIM Strategy**: Automatic fallback from DSM TRIM → SCSI UNMAP → ATA Pass-Through.
+* **3-stage TRIM strategy**: DSM TRIM -> SCSI UNMAP -> ATA Pass-Through fallback

-* **BOT/UASP Support**: BOT prioritizes ATA Pass-Through, while UASP prioritizes SCSI UNMAP.
+* **BOT/UASP support**: BOT prefers ATA Pass-Through, UASP prefers DSM/UNMAP path

-* **Full Device TRIM**: Sends TRIM commands to the entire SSD area.
+* **Full Device TRIM**: TRIM over the entire device range

-* **Free Space Only TRIM**: Performs TRIM only on empty space, preserving existing files.
+* **Free Space Only TRIM**: TRIM only unallocated file-system areas while preserving existing files

-* **Dry Run Mode**: Simulates the process without sending actual TRIM commands.
+* **Dry Run mode**: simulation without sending actual TRIM commands

-* **Read-only Drive Detection**: Automatically disables file output when run on a read-only drive.
+* **Read-only drive awareness**: file output is disabled when running on read-only media

-* **8 Languages Supported**: Korean, English, Japanese, Simplified Chinese, Spanish, German, French, and Russian.
+* **8 languages**: Korean, English, Japanese, Simplified Chinese, Spanish, German, French, Russian

 ## 2. System Requirements